 - Dental implants can last for 30 years or longer; dental bridges will normally need to be replaced after 10 years.

-Contact Bell Road Dental Care Today
+Contact Bell Road Dental Care of Phoenix Today

 The longer you wait to replace your missing tooth, the more complex the dental implant process is likely to become.
 Don’t delay any longer than necessary; make an appointment with our talented dentists right away so that you can start making a plan for fixing your grin and protecting your oral health.